 Three years after the remains of Captain Matthew Flinders were re-discovered by archaeologists beneath Euston train station in London, the famed explorer and navigator – who is the namesake of Flinders University – remains in the news.

-The remains of the Lincolnshire-born explorer will finally be buried in his home village near Spalding on 16 March 2024, to commemorate the 250th anniversary year of his birth.
+The remains of the Lincolnshire-born explorer will finally be buried in his home village of Donington near Spalding in Lincolnshire in 2024, to commemorate the 250th anniversary year of his birth.

 While his internment inside the St Mary and the Holy Rood Church has been delayed several times due to the coronavirus pandemic, organisers hope the new date will enable a significant number of Australian and New Zealand travellers to attend the event – including Flinders University’s resident expert on Captain Flinders, Dr Gillian Dooley.

 Captain Flinders, the first person to circumnavigate what is now Australia in 1803 and used that name to describe the land mass on a map in 1804, died of kidney disease at his home in London on July 19, 1814.
 He was aged 40.

 He was buried in the churchyard of St James Piccadilly, Euston, on July 23, 1814 but his headstone was removed after Euston Station expanded into the burial ground in the 1840s, and it was believed his remains were lost.

 During British Rail excavations, the Naval Captain’s breast plate was located on top of his coffin when it was found along with 40,000 other skeletons buried between 1788 and 1853 at St James Garden’s behind Euston station.
 The finding put paid to an urban myth that he was buried under platform 15.